-Aetna considers lead testing medically necessary for diagnosis of persons with signs and symptoms of lead poisoning (e.g., lowered IQ scores, decreased attention span, impaired hearing, speech and other developmental delays, abdominal pain, headaches, vomiting, and constipation).
+Aetna considers blood lead testing (measurement of blood lead level) medically necessary for diagnosis of persons with signs and symptoms of lead poisoning (e.g., lowered IQ scores, decreased attention span, impaired hearing, speech and other developmental delays, abdominal pain, headaches, vomiting, and constipation).

 Aetna considers lead screening medically necessary for persons with occupational lead exposures.* The United States Occupational Safety and Health Administration (OSHA) mandates lead testing for individuals who have workplace lead exposures.

 * Note: Some plans exclude coverage of medical services required for work.
 Please check benefit plan descriptions for details.

 In addition, Aetna considers lead screening a medically necessary preventive health care service for children according to guidelines from the Centers for Disease Control and Prevention (CDC), the U.S. Preventive Services Task Force (USPSTF), the American Academy of Pediatrics (AAP), and the American Academy of Neurology (AAN).
 Note: Some Aetna plans exclude coverage of preventive services.
 Please check benefit plan descriptions.

 The CDC, the USPSTF, the AAP, and the AAN recommend lead screening of preschool-age children in the following high-risk groups:

 Note: No major organizations currently recommend routine screening of asymptomatic pregnant women for elevated lead levels.

 Aetna considers measurement of lead in bone, hair, teeth, or urine experimental and investigational because the effectiveness of these approaches has not been established.Background